If you have a question that isn't included here or want to know more, please feel free to contact me.

 How often should I come?

 A counselling relationship requires a commitment from both of us.
-To enable us to build a relationship and create continuity and momentum, once a week is the ideal scenario.
-When we move towards the end of our work, fortnightly may reflect the level of support you need.
-I understand that weekly isn't always possible and I aim to be as flexible as I can to support you in this process.
+To enable us to build a relationship and create continuity and momentum, at the beginning, once a week is optimal.
+My role is to support you to find the rhythm and pace which feels right for you.
+Some clients choose to meet fortnightly or have a monthly check in.
 Counselling requires a commitment of time, energy and finances and we would work in partnership to ensure that you experience the full value of your investment in yourself.

 If you have a very busy schedule or feel overwhelmed by other commitments, I offer